-For more information on the new metering installation timeframe, visit the AEMC website.
+For more information on metering, visit the AEMC website.

 More frequent usage data

 Digital meters provide information about electricity usage at least every half hour.
-This gives customers the opportunity to monitor their usage easily and potentially make changes to reduce their use.
+This gives you the opportunity to monitor your usage and make changes to reduce your usage.

 No more estimated usage readings

 Digital meters can be read remotely, which means retailers don't need to do estimated reads.

 Choose how often you get your bills

 You can request bills monthly, making budgeting easier.

 Digital meters make it quicker and easier to switch retailers when moving house.
 However, the NSW Government has placed a temporary moratorium on remote connections and disconnections because of safety concerns.

 Things to be aware of